keriszafir/rpi2casterd/README.rst

 Stopping the interface ensures that:

 1. if the pump is working, it is stopped (see the pump control section),
-2. air and (for casting) water and motor is turned off,
+2. air and (for casting) water and motor is turned off, if hardware supports this,
-3. the "interface in use" LED is turned off,
+3. the "interface in use" LED is turned off, if hardware supports this,
 4. the interface is released for the future clients to claim.

 Stopping is done by a request to ``/machine``, or a ``MachineStopped`` exception occurring in the program.